You are a Covered Entity, and HIPAA should be at the top of your concerns.

-Are you ready to sacrifice the safety of your patients and risk of HHS fines due to HIPAA violations?
+Are you ready to sacrifice the safety of your patients and risk HHS fines due to HIPAA violations?

-Omnibus regulations for business associates altogether could be one of the most catastrophic oversights your organization could make for the future.
-You need to ensure your answering service is compliant, to reduce your risk as the Covered Entity.
-In the end you need to ask yourself if saving a few dollars each month is worth the fines and the possibility of criminal charges from the Health & Human Services Civil Division (HHS).
-Home Care Answering Service
+Omnibus regulations for business associates could be one of your organization's most catastrophic oversights for the future.
+You must ensure your call center is compliant to reduce your risk regarding the Covered Entity.
+Ultimately, you need to ask yourself if saving a few dollars each month is worth the fines and the possibility of criminal charges from the Health & Human Services Civil Division (HHS).

 Below are some key areas to serve as a guide during your search.